somnambulist-tech/api-bundle/docs/api_documentor.md

 This can then be referenced in any response or other schema definition e.g. a result set definition.

-__Note:__ templates may be nested to group by namespace, however these must be referred to using dot separators.
+__Note:__ templates may be nested by namespace, however these must be referred to using dot separators.
 If you use `/` it will be converted to a dot automatically.
 The component schema spec does not allow `/` in the component name.